matt3214/electron-react-ionic-demo/README.md

+### Welcome to the Ionic-React Order Tracking Demo

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The project contains the structure necessary for a barebones react app.
+The project contains the structure necessary for a barebones react app, along with some logic for storing delivery orders.

 Ionic is also included in the packages.json file and can be imported and used with React.

+The app demonstrates a possible integration of Ionic and React.

-Start by running yarn in the root directory to install all packages.
+To run, start by running `yarn` in the root directory to install all packages.

 ## Available Scripts